Catholic Education's response to Religious Discrimination Legislation

 The Australian Catholic Bishops Conference (ACBC) has also made a submission to the Committee and should be read concurrently with Catholic Education's submission.

 A copy of the NCEC's submission to the Joint Parliamentary Committee Inquiry is available on the NCEC website.
-A copy of the ACBC's submission and other submissions to the Inquiry will be available via the Committee website.
+A copy of the ACBC's submission and other submissions to the Inquiry is available via the Committee website.